The sales return invoice acts as a receipt for a product that was sold and returned as an exchange for cash or store credit.

 - This is when the book store would set up an allowance account for $500 because they are expecting more sales returns in the future to come.

 At the end of the month, a profit and loss would look similar to this:

-A journal entry is any type of system that allows a seller to detail when a customer returns a product.
+A journal entry is any system that allows a seller to detail when a customer returns a product.
 For smaller businesses, a journal entry can be written into a notebook.
-For larger businesses or any business for that matter, especially those with multiple locations, using a computer program such as Microsoft Excel is recommended.
-A sale return noted in the journal entry will go on the income statement and will be deducted from gross sales in order to arrive at the net sales.
+For larger businesses or any business for that matter, especially with multiple locations, using a computer program such as Microsoft Excel is recommended.
+A sale return noted in the journal entry will go on the income statement and be deducted from gross sales to arrive at the net sales.

 A sales return is governed by a company’s return policy.
-Whether it’s Walmart, BestBuy, or Amazon, every company has a policy for returns if they sell physical or digital goods.
-Appealing return policies create brand loyalty, but policies should be firm enough to mitigate potential harm or losses.
+Whether it’s Walmart, BestBuy, or Amazon, every company has a policy return if they sell physical or digital goods.
+A good return policy should be created to satisfy customers enough to keep them loyal and at the same time not to abuse the company.
 When a sales return is activated, a receipt or invoice should be issued to show that the customer has received an exchange or their initial money for the item.